7Block Labs

 What success looks like (KPIs to track)

-• Drill outcomes: quarterly “red‑team × alerting” exercises where the response playbook executes end‑to‑end within 15 minutes.
+• Drill outcomes: Every quarter, we run “red-team x alerting” exercises, ensuring the response playbook is executed from start to finish within a solid 15 minutes.

 Closing thoughts

-7Block Labs helps founders and enterprises deploy exactly this: policy design, backtests, thresholds, routing, and controlled auto‑mitigations that don’t nuke UX.
-If you want a two‑week pilot on your main markets, we’ll bring the playbooks and wire everything to your ops stack.
+7Block Labs is all about helping founders and businesses nail down the essentials: policy design, backtests, thresholds, routing, and smooth auto-mitigations that keep user experience intact.
+If you're interested in a two-week pilot for your key markets, we've got the playbooks ready and will handle all the connections to your operations stack.

-• OpenZeppelin Monitor and Defender timelines; alert throttling. (docs.openzeppelin.com)
+• Explore OpenZeppelin Monitor and Defender timelines, plus get the lowdown on alert throttling. (docs.openzeppelin.com)

-• Chainlink Data Feeds (updatedAt/heartbeat/deviation); Proof of Reserve. (docs.chain.link)
+• Learn about Chainlink Data Feeds, including updatedAt, heartbeat, deviation, and Proof of Reserve. (docs.chain.link)

-• Pyth confidence intervals and EMA confidence best practices. (docs.pyth.network)
+• Check out the best practices for Pyth confidence intervals and EMA confidence. (docs.pyth.network)

-• Alchemy Webhooks scale and coverage; QuickNode QuickAlerts/Streams and REST. (alchemy.com)
+• Get the scoop on Alchemy Webhooks, including scale and coverage, plus QuickNode QuickAlerts/Streams and REST. (alchemy.com)

 Like what you're reading?
 Let's build together.